rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 - Fuzz after user creation to check if any folder have been overwritten or created with your profile name.
 - Missing rate limit.
 #### Login
-- Check for common vulnerabilities and bypasses:
+- Check for common vulnerabilities and bypasses, including but not limited to:
 	- SQL injection (manual and automated using sqlmap).
+	- IDOR if interesting parameters exists (i.e `roleId`).
 	- HTTP Verb Tampering.
 	- HTTP Parameter Pollution.
 - Check for response header and body, tamper with parameters to test for bypasses.
 - Username/email enumeration via error message.
 - Lack of defenses against brute force attacks.
 - Test for default or common credentials.
+- Test for resilience to password guessing:
+	- Does the account get locked after number of failed attempts?
+	- Does the application provide hints during failed attempts?
+- If using OAuth, test for Open Redirection.
+- If using MFA
 #### Logout
 - Check cookie if it's still usable after logout.
 - Cache issue, Logout then click back button.
 #### Forgot Password
-- Check for common vulnerabilities and bypasses:
+- Check for common vulnerabilities and bypasses, including but not limited to:
 	- Stored XSS or SSTI via reflected values such as name, email, etc.
-	- Check for IDOR if parameters includes identifiers such as IDs and username.
+	- Test for IDOR or HTTP Parameter Pollution if parameters includes identifiers such as IDs and username.
 - Test for Password Reset Poisoning with HTTP Header Injection.
 	- Add another `Host` or `X-Forwarded-Host` header.
 - Username/email enumeration via error message.